 Basics of Designing – Conventional Fire Alarm System

 In conventional fire alarm systems the detectors in different zones of the building are connected to the control panel.
 But since the building is divided into zones the exact location of the fire may not be found.
-It is recommended to place the detectors 30 feet apart.
-This system is not apt for large commercial buildings.
+The system can identify the zones only.
+Therefore, it is recommended to place the detectors 30 feet apart.
+You should also keep in mind that this system is not recommended for large commercial buildings.

 Wireless Fire Alarm System